 What Is Interactive Content? – How to Use and Create It

-Did you know that 45% of B2B customers say that interactive content is one of the most preferred content types?
+Did you know that when people engage with interactive content, they retain almost twice as much information compared to when they read words alone?
+In fact, 45% of B2B customers say that interactive content is one of the most preferred content types.

-And the claim is quite justified because interactive content helps in solving business problems.
-51% of B2B clients say that interactive content is helpful in tackling business challenges.
+The reason for this is simple – people are willing to give more time, attention, and focus to engaging with interactive content.
+Moreover, it helps in solving business problems – 51% of B2B clients say that interactive content is helpful in tackling business challenges.

 Confusing?
 Let’s break ‘Interactive Content’ down to its last atom.